PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 # Operating System

-This document describes the architecture of the PlanktoScope software distribution as an [*operating system*](https://en.wikipedia.org/wiki/Operating_system), in order to explain:
+When you flash an SD card image with the PlanktoScope software as part of PlanktoScope's [software setup process](../../../setup/software/standard-install), that SD card image consists of the PlanktoScope OS.
+This document describes the architecture of the PlanktoScope OS as an [*operating system*](https://en.wikipedia.org/wiki/Operating_system), in order to explain:

 - How the PlanktoScope software abstracts over the PlanktoScope hardware.